stixstixstix/fivem-tokenizer/README.md

 Install the sql table

-Add these lines to fxmanifest.lua:
+Add these lines to fxmanifest.lua of script to protect:

 server_script '@ProAntiHack123AnticheatHackAntiStopperHack/sv_tokenizer.lua' -- Required for protection